Tom-Johnston/Tom-Johnston.github.io/_posts/2020-07-16-the-longest-title-on-arxiv.md

 (I like this style of graph even if I should actually be using a different one.)

-The titles are definitely longer in general for the applied ares compared to pure ones, and combinatorics seems to be even more concise.
+The titles are definitely longer in general for the applied areas compared to the pure ones, and combinatorics seems to be even more concise.
 I've not read many applied papers but I generally think of them as having more descriptive titles compared to other areas, so this was pretty much what I expected.

 ## Number of authors